Frank Chamizo: Career in Italy

-In 2015, Chamizo made his world debut for Italy, and won a gold medal.
+In 2015, Chamizo made his world debut for Italy and won a gold medal.
 Before then, no Italian had won a world or Olympic freestyle wrestling gold medal since 1980.

-From there, Chamizo went on to win three more world-level medals, including a bronze medal at the 2016 Summer Olympics, and a gold medal at the 2017 world competition.

-Overall, Chamizo won four world-level medals for Italy, and two world-level championships.
+From there, Chamizo won three more world-level medals, including a bronze medal at the 2016 Summer Olympics and a gold medal at the 2017 world competition.
+Overall, Chamizo won four world-level medals for Italy and two world-level championships.